kjh03160/go-mongo/README.md

     However, if ModifiedCount is zero, error is nil.**
   - In find all query, even if result slice is empty, it does not return `notFoundError`, but `nil`
 - `duplicatedKeyError`
-  - if Mongo Driver return error and `mongo.IsDuplicateKeyError(err)`, provided by Mongo Driver
+  - if Mongo Driver return error and `mongo.IsDuplicateKeyError(err)` is true, provided by Mongo Driver
 - `timeoutError`
   - when context deadline exceed(`logger.GetTimeoutDuration()`) or `mongo.IsTimeout(err)` provided by Mongo Driver
 - `mongoClientError`